 The Nuisances of Clogged Up Drains and How to Prevent This from Happening

 Does this sound familiar?
 You wake up in the morning and flush the toilet only to witness the gurgling pool of water coming back and realise it is totally blocked.

-As common occurrence as this is, it is annoying and stressful to deal with, to say the least.
-But most mishaps do not appear out of the blue even if it seems that way!
+As a common occurrence as this is, it is annoying and stressful to deal with.
+But most mishaps do not appear out of the blue even if way!

-What Are the Most Common Causes of Blocked Drains?
+What Are the Most Common Cause of Blocked Drains?

 Dealing with a clogged up drain is just one of the many chores needed for a proper moving out process.
 A standard house plumbing system comprises four essential sub-systems, which enable water to circulate: hot and cold water distribution, wastewater evacuation and pipe ventilation.
 Any of those can get blocked or damaged.
 There are different reasons for plumbing problems to occur, from structural issues, poor installation and bodged DIY repair jobs to grime buildup and physical objects being stuck down the drains.

 Blockage in the wastewater evacuation systems requires expertise and professional assistance, whether it is tree roots damaging the main drain or floodwater jeopardising the usability of the building sewer.
 The same applies to obstructions in the pipe ventilation system when a specialist is recommended to remedy the issue.

 In most cases, drain congestion is caused by daily household and personal hygiene activities such as showering, washing and going to the loo.
 Over time, pipe water flow may become slow or stop altogether.
 This happens especially when regular cleaning and maintenance of particular areas in the home are neglected and common-sense rules are ignored when the above activities are performed.

 The main culprits of clogged up drains and pipes are:

 - Soap scum build up – lime soap, also called soap scum, is the residual left behind when hard water minerals and soap fatty acids mix.
 Slowly, the residue builds up on the inside of the pipe walls, causing a blockage;